tostasqb/qb-docs/docs/frontend/chapter-03.md

 - [Complete course (34 videos)](https://www.youtube.com/playlist?list=PLWjCJDeWfDdfVEcLGAfdJn_HXyM4Y7_k-)
 - [Jon doesn't like Jekyll, do you?
 (1 video)](https://youtu.be/u22CLlw4_hg)

+---

 ## 4. Project

 ### PART I

 Make a documentation project with mkdocs similiar to this (qb-docs) you are reading.
 How?
-Follow the steps on www.mkdocs.org and you'll be fine.
+Follow the steps on [mkdocs.org](www.mkdocs.org) and you'll be fine.

+As the mkdocs exercise is as simple it can be, I got another one for you.

 ### PART II

-As the mkdocs exercise is as simple it can be, I got another one for you.
 Redo your single page website based on the template from Part I with Jekyll.
-It is important that you think about content and how to organize it easily, and how it will scale depending on the final user or content manager.
+It is important that you **think about content and how to organize it** easily, and how it will scale depending on the final user or content manager.
+It is fairly a pretty large project, if you are able to have a coherent solution at the end of this it would leave me so proud of you!